memoll/acadie_18s/README.md

 #### Analysis of the soil nematode communities and nematode-bacteria co-occurrence networks

 #### Data type: Miseq 18S amplicon sequencing data
-Note 1: The samples have been randomly sequenced in multiple sequencing runs.
+###### Note 1: The samples have been randomly sequenced in multiple sequencing runs.
-Note 2: The present analyses have been performed on demultiplexed sequence data of only one sampling site (ACA).
+###### Note 2: The present analyses have been performed on demultiplexed sequence data of only one sampling site (ACA).
+#
+#### Steps of data analysis:
+- DADA2 analysis of different sequening runs individually
+- Merge the final results of multiple runs and assign taxonomy
+- Quality control, denoising and cleaning data
+- Explanatory analysis
+- Faunal analysis
+- Network analysis